hcai-mms/hcai-mms.github.io/_publications/2026_03_ECIR_LTN4IF.md

 publisherurl: # add link to publisher page of your publication

 # what is the publication type and other bib specific properties
-bibentry:
+bibentry: inproceedings
 bib:
-  journal: 		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: 		European Conference on Information Retrieval
-  booktitle:
+  booktitle:  European Conference on Information Retrieval
   editor:
   publisher:
   address: